sksurendrakmr/Expandable-Card-with-react-query-and-react-testing-library/README.md

-# A simple react app to which will render a list of expandable card.
+# A simple react app which will render a list of expandable card.

 This app main focus is to get the data with react query and add unit testing with react-testing library.